-These Zeppole, ricotta doughnuts are so incredibly light… sweet and crunchy on the outside and pillowy soft on the inside.
-As an added bonus, they are simply a snap to make at home.
+Zeppole, Italian Ricotta Doughnuts are so incredibly light.
+They’re sweet and crunchy on the outside and pillowy soft on the inside.
+As an added bonus, they’re simply a snap to make at home.

-Zeppole are traditionally eaten during la Festa di San Giuseppe (Saint Joseph’s Day) , which is celebrated every March 19.
+They come in a variety of sizes and the more popular ones being the Zeppole di San Giuseppe which have a filling of ricotta or even custard and topped with an amarena cherry.
+These are traditionally eaten during la Festa di San Giuseppe (Saint Joseph’s Day), which is celebrated every March 19.

 They’re also known by other names such as Sfinge, but in my family they were always called castagnole fritte (deep-fried sweet pastry balls).